Stay safe this autumn

 Fraud and Scams Expert at Barclays, Kirsty Adams is at the forefront of the battle against online criminals.
 Along with her team of experts, she works on the frontline to help keep the public safe from scammers.

-Catch up on our past staying safe online sessions and get ready for what’s coming next - practical tips, real life examples, and expert insight to help you stay secure.
+With practical tips, real life examples, and expert insight to help you stay safe and secure.